MEDICAL ADVICE TO ALL PARTICIPANTS

 When it is 10-12°C outside, it will probably feel like 20°C on a run.
 Wear proper running tights or running shorts with a long sleeve running top.
 For weather protection, you could take a lightweight running jacket that’s easy to tie around your waist.

-If it’s cold in the morning at the start, you can take an old hoodie or jumper and sweat pants that you can discard at the start.
+If it’s cold in the morning at the start, you can take an old hoodie or jumper and sweat pants that you can discard in the start corrals.
 These will be collected by a charity for repurposing.
 (But please make sure to pack something dry to change in to at the finish, in your provided kit bag.)

 If it is 15-20°C it will probably feel like 25°C on the run.
 Please don’t wear full length running tights or long sleeve tops at these temperatures.
 Do wear either ¾ length running tights or shorts and a technical T shirt or running vest and apply a high factor, sports sunscreen.

-It is also important to know that if you have ever collapsed due to heatstroke (rather than from exhaustion and recovered within minutes), we advise that you should not take part in the marathon and should consult your GP prior to any runs longer than a few miles.
-For further details please view the advice video at the bottom of this page.
+It is also important to know that if you have ever collapsed due to heatstroke (rather than from exhaustion and recovered within minutes), we advise that you should consult your GP prior to any runs longer than a few miles.

 FLUID INTAKE AND ENERGY SUPPLEMENTS